Hoary alyssum is an invasive species.

 How to identify hoary alyssum

-- Annual, biennial or perennial herbaceous plant one to three feet tall; member of the mustard family.
+- Hoary alyssum (Berteroa incana) is an annual, biennial or perennial herbaceous plant one to three feet tall; member of the mustard family.

 - Erect, branched, gray-green downy stem with many branches near the top.

 - Alternate, small (one half to three inches), lance-shaped leaves covered with a grayish-green hairy down; smooth leaf edges.